ekaputra07/giFTP/README.md

 **3. Apply changes to remote server :**

+Before doing any actual update, we can check what actions that will be run by giFTP, by doing a simulation.

+Simulation will show us actual update process on the console, but not doing any actual changes to the server.
+Start it with:

+    $ gtp --simulate

 When you are ready to deploy changes, just run this command in the same directory your config file are located:

     $ gtp --update